 Settings Where Registered Nurses Practice Include:

 Regardless of the title or setting, the registered nurse's practice is governed by the Board of Registered Nursing.

 The BRN is committed to successfully achieving its mission to protect California's health care consumers and promote quality nursing care.
 You can assist by:

-- Reporting to the BRN suspected violations of the Nursing Practice Act, such as registered nurses practicing in an unsafe or unprofessional manner, or unlicensed persons illegally providing nursing care; and
+- Reporting to the BRN suspected violations of the Nursing Practice Act, such as registered nurses practicing in an unsafe or unprofessional manner, or unlicensed persons illegally providing nursing care

 What Other Resources are Available for Health Care Consumers?

 Many individuals and agencies contribute to the status and quality of health care in California.
-(Link to a partial list of other regulatory agencies involved in the health care arena).
+Please refer to Related Links for a partial list of other regulatory agencies involved in the health care field.